Best Running Sunglasses of 2026

 Why You Should Trust Us

-There’s a lot to consider when choosing the best sunglasses out of the seemingly endless options on the market. iRunFar’s gear testing team is based all over the U.S. Intermountain West and West Coast, areas that over-index on sunny and gloomy days, respectively.
-Our team’s sunglasses preferences range from high-performing photochromic lenses to varying frame sizes and shapes for different-sized faces.
-We chose some sunglasses designed for performance and others that performed well but were also stylistically acceptable to wear to the coffee shop after a run.
-Our team also tested a variety of glasses with photochromic lenses for changing light conditions.
+There’s a lot to consider when choosing the best running sunglasses out of the seemingly endless options on the market. iRunFar’s gear testing team is based all over the U.S., including the Intermountain West and West Coast, areas that experience over-indexed sunny and gloomy days, respectively.
+Our team’s sunglasses preferences range from high-performance photochromic lenses to budget options, as well as varying frame sizes and shapes to accommodate faces of different sizes.

 At iRunFar, we’re continually testing new sunglasses to update this guide as new options become available.